 Australian telecom giant Telstra (ASX: TLS) just released its top ten list of coming tech trends to watch out for in 2013.
 Consumers hungry for the latest gadget may scan this list for a recommendation as to the next hot device, but for share market investors, the allure of this list likely lies more in whether or not it yields any investable ideas.
-Here?s a big one? and the one Australian company well positioned to benefit from it.
+Here’s a big one… and the one Australian company well positioned to benefit from it.
+Introducing the smartwallet In the numero uno spot, at the very top of Telstra’s list, is the mobile payments trend.
+Powered…

 Australian telecom giant Telstra (ASX: TLS) just released its top ten list of coming tech trends to watch out for in 2013.
 Consumers hungry for the latest gadget may scan this list for a recommendation as to the next hot device, but for share market investors, the allure of this list likely lies more in whether or not it yields any investable ideas.
 Here’s a big one… and the one Australian company well positioned to benefit from it.